-For example: on 1 August 2012 HMRC received information about the start of a new pension in tax year 2011-12. (tax year ending 5 April 2012).
-For the purposes of the concession HMRC should have issued a tax calculation reflecting this information before 5 April 2014.
-Otherwise, ESC A19 does not apply, unless there are Exceptional Circumstances.
+For example, on 1 August 2012 HMRC received information about the start of a new pension in the tax year 2011 to 12 (tax year ending 5 April 2012).
+For the purposes of the Concession, if HMRC issued a tax calculation reflecting this information by 5 April 2014, ESC A19 would not apply, unless there were exceptional circumstances as mentioned below.

 If the tax repayment you get from HMRC is more than it should have been they can ask you to pay back the extra money.
-But they must contact you to ask for the extra tax back within 12 months of the end of the tax year in which you received it.
+But HMRC must contact you to ask for the extra tax back within 12 months of the end of the tax year in which you received it.

-In exceptional circumstances HMRC can consider a request for giving up tax arrears under ESC A19 if it told you about tax you owe less than 12 months after the end of the tax year in which it received information that changed the amount of tax due.
-Both of the following must apply:
+In exceptional circumstances HMRC can consider a request for giving up tax arrears under ESC A19 if it told you about unpaid tax less than 12 months after the end of the tax year in which it received information that changed the amount of tax due.
+Both of the following circumstances must apply:

 If these conditions are not met, then ESC A19 cannot be considered.

 HMRC also needs to consider whether it was reasonable for you to believe (before you received your tax calculation) that your tax affairs were in order.

 It may take into account relevant details about your circumstances such as disclosed in notes of conversations with HMRC officials and customer records.

 It will also consider any evidence offered by you, or your agent, about your personal circumstances explaining why you believed that your tax affairs were in order, or whether you were able to manage your tax affairs at the time.

 If you think the Concession should apply in the circumstances of your case, you should contact HMRC before you pay the underpaid tax.
 You will need to tell HMRC: